Emil Ketterer: Early life, education and military service

 Born in Neustadt, Ketterer attended the prestigious Fürstenberg-Gymnasium in Donaueschingen, obtaining his Abitur in 1905.
-He then studied medicine at the Ludwig Maximilian University of Munich, where he specialized in internal medicine and sports medicine.
+He then studied medicine at the Ludwig-Maximilians-Universität München, where he specialized in internal medicine and sports medicine.
 He was also a member of the student association Burschenschaft Arminia-Rhenania.
 An athletic runner, he set a world record for the 100 metre sprint in 1911 with a time of 10.5 seconds.
 However, at the 1912 Summer Olympics in Stockholm, he was eliminated in the first round of the 100 metres competition when he did not finish his race due to an injury.

 Ketterer volunteered for military service in the First World War as a regimental medical officer with the 2nd Infantry Regiment of the Royal Bavarian Army.
 He served from 1914 to 1918, attaining the rank of Stabsarzt and earning the Iron Cross, 2nd class, the Military Merit Order 4th class with swords and the Order of the Zähringer Lion.
 After the war, Ketterer settled in Munich and worked as a general medical practitioner.
 He joined the conservative Bavarian People's Party and was active in the Freikorps, helping to suppress the Bavarian Soviet Republic in 1919.
 Ketterer also was a member of several right-wing paramilitary organizations, including the Organization Lenz and the Bund Reichskriegsflagge.